xangxiong/teleport/rfd/XXXX-upgrade-system.md

 The `local-script` installer is the simplest and most flexible installer, and the first one we will be implementing.
 It runs the provided script on the host that is in need of upgrade, providing a basic mechanism for inserting target information (e.g. `version`) as env variables.

+While sanity is generally the responsibility of the use for this controller, we can assist by enforcing strict limits on allow characters for inputs/vars (e.g. `^[a-zA-Z0-9\.\-_]*$`).
+This should be in addition to any rules we create for specific values (e.g. `target.version`).

 The initial version of the local-script installer will be as bare-bones as possible: